 Can you tell us about your massive mural artwork in Chinatown?
 How does the idea come to life?

 Doyers Street is the oldest and most notorious street in Chinatown and is the earliest place to have been referred to as that.
-More than a century ago, faced with unfair regulations on Chinese immigrants, the Chinese community fragmented and rose into various factions, conﬂict and bloodsheds between whom continued unabated.
+More than a century ago, faced with unfair regulations on Chinese immigrants, the Chinese community fragmented and rose into various factions, conﬂict, and bloodsheds between those whom continued unabated.
 Although the street itself isnʼt that long, there are numerous twists and turns, corners where the armed factions would lie in wait to ambush their opponents.
 The street once had the highest murder rate in the whole of the United States and it is said the areaʼs business owners had to wash the streets outside their shopfronts clean of blood each morning.
 Doyers Street was referred to as the “Bloody Angle” and even today is infamous in its Hollywood portrayals.

 Making a painting on Doyers Street was something no one had ever done before.
 Whether one thinks of the area as a cultural backdrop or the topography of the street itself, for me a dragon seemed the image most apt for the purpose.
-I wouldnʼt however go and paint a ﬁgurative Chinese dragon, but rather sought to preserve its “Qi”, the vital rhythms and spirit, combining this with ﬂoral emblems, something of love and peace, the abstract and the Pop.
+I wouldnʼt however go and paint a ﬁgurative Chinese dragon but rather sought to preserve its “Qi”, the vital rhythms and spirit, combining this with ﬂoral emblems, something of love and peace, the abstract and the Pop.
 It was as if a dragon had ensconced itself, stretching from one end of Doyers street to the other.
-By realizing this public art project, I hoped to contribute something to my community and get more people to take notice of Chinese immigrant culture and its history, the injustices of the past and the peaceful shiftings of the present.
+By realizing this public art project, I hoped to contribute something to my community and get more people to take notice of Chinese immigrant culture and its history, the injustices of the past, and the peaceful shiftings of the present.
 Art can break the barriers between cultures, whilst at the same time touching the hearts and minds of the people.

-This was a project supported by New York Cityʼs Department of Transport (NYC DOT) in conjunction with the Chinatown Partnership Local Development Corporation.
+This was a project supported by the New York Cityʼs Department of Transport (NYC DOT) in conjunction with the Chinatown Partnership Local Development Corporation.
 My proposal was received by ArtBridge with the support of Fou Gallery to be ultimately passed unanimously by a committee of judges and then realized without hitch in July.

 答：Doyers st是纽约中国城最古老的传奇街道，是最早的唐人街。一百多年前，由于针对华人不平等的移民政策，致使华人帮派林立，帮派之间争斗流血事件不断。这条街道虽然不长，但有好几个转角，帮派埋伏在拐角处，手持斧头等候袭击敌手。这条街道曾是全美凶杀案发频率最高的街道，传说商家早上不得不清洗街道地面上的血迹。Doyers st被称为“血腥之角（Bloody Angle）”，至今在好莱坞大片中，Doyers st也是恶名昭著。